ArcevMC/RankSync/README.md

 ### Spigot
 Right now RankSync supports the following permission systems:
-- Vault
-- LuckPerms
+- Essentials (Custom Permissions plugin)

 they will be detected automatically when your server runs one of these two plugins.

 ### Bungeecord
 Right now RankSync supports the following permission systems:
-- LuckPerms
+- <none> Do not use this version on the bungee side of your server.

 it will be detected automatically when your server runs this plugin.